 Chronic pain, however, is not useful.
 Chronic pain, like from osteoarthritis (OA), happens when the pain signal doesn't go away.
 It keeps bombarding the nervous system until the nervous system actually changes, making your cat more sensitive to pain signals and negatively impacting your cat’s quality of life.

 In fact, for chronic conditions like OA, the pain signal never goes away and can take a tremendous toll on a cat’s energy, comfort, and emotional well-being.
-And just like humans, cats with chronic pain have more trouble functioning and interacting with the rest of the world and can experience less joy in their lives because they’re hurting.
+Just like humans, cats with chronic pain have more trouble functioning and interacting with the rest of the world and can experience less joy in their lives because they’re hurting.